Review of MyRepublic broadband plans

 What is MyRepublic?

-MyRepublic is an internet service provider that currently services Singapore, Indonesia, New Zealand and now Australia.
-In Australia, the telco specialise in unlimited NBN plans, but it also has a range of unlimited ADSL2+ plans to attract new customers before they switch over to the NBN.
+MyRepublic is an internet service provider that services Singapore, Indonesia, New Zealand and recently arrived in Australia.
+In Australia, it specialises in unlimited NBN plans, and also has a range of unlimited naked DSL plans.
+It is one of the cheapest broadband providers in every country it serves, with a specific focus on young data-hungry users and gamers.

-MyRepublic was one of the first providers to jump on board Singapore’s own NBN back in 2011.
-Indeed, it soon became the first provider to offer South Asia a 1 gigabit per second (Gbps) Internet speed, which is outstanding.
-The fastest the NBN here promises to deliver is 100Mbps – roughly 10 times slower.
-So, let’s jump in and see what MyRepublic has to offer.
+MyRepublic is perhaps best-known as one of the first providers to jump on board Singapore’s own NBN back in 2011.
+It was the first provider to offer South Asia a 1 gigabit per second (Gbps) Internet speed, which is outstanding.
+The fastest the NBN in Australia promises to deliver is 100mbps – roughly 10 times slower.
+But if you’re looking to make the best of the situation, MyRepublic is definitely worth a look.
+So let’s dive in and find out exactly what’s on offer from this rather mysterious internet company.
+Given it has a rocket for a logo, it has a lot to live up to.

 Source: MyRepublic website

-MyRepublic claims to be the first network engineered for gaming.
+MyRepublic claims it is the first network engineered for gaming.
 MyRepublic caters towards gamers by providing:

 - Ultra-low latency